benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 - The initialer of useState will just run at the first time.
 - When you call the `set` function of useState hook during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the childre.

-## FQA
+## Inverse Data Flow

-### How to Upward Communication
+This is a very common thing you will do in your React App.
+When you design your app structure, you may prefer to put your `state` in parent component, and it's children component can easily get `state`.
+And if the children component change the `state`, you just simply pass the `setState()` handler to children.
+The children then use `setState())` handler to change `state`.
+This is called Iverse Data Flow.

+> ##### The Definition:
-To communicate from a child to a parent component we can pass a function handler from parent to child.
+> To communicate from a child to a parent component we can pass a function handler from parent to child.
+{: .block-warning}

-Take a look at this child component.
+Let's take a look the example.
 Whenever the user clicks on the button, it tries to call a function passed down to it through the props system.
 ```js
 function Child({ onFunctionFromParent }) {
   const handleClick = () => {